x3p0-dev/x3p0-archives/contributing.md

 The code for the project is handled via its [GitHub Repository](https://github.com/x3p0-dev/x3p0-archives).
 You can open tickets, create patches, and send pull requests there.

-## Pull requests

-Problem first.
-Solution second.

-Pull requests should have a ticket open for discussion first.
-I rarely accept pull requests that aren't for a specific issue for various reasons.
-It's far better to post an issue and let me or the community provide feedback prior to creating a pull request.

-Please don't make pull requests against the `master` branch.
-This is the latest, stable code.
-You can make a pull request against one of the point branches or the `dev` (future release) branch.

 ## Coding standards

 In general, the project follows all WordPress [coding standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards).
 There are instances where it doesn't, opting for personal choices of my own, but in terms of contributing, following the WordPress standards is best practice.

-## Script and style files

-When making patches or pull requests with changes to script or style files, only do so to the primary file.
-Don't create patches for the minified (`.min`) versions of the files.
-Those will be minified after a patch is merged into the code base.

 ## Language